 Most four-person low-income limits are the higher of: (a) 80 percent of the median family income, or (b) 80 percent of the State nonmetropolitan median family income level.
 Because HUD does not always base the very low-income limits on 50 percent of median, however, calculating low-income limits as 80 percent of median could produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
-The calculation HUD uses normally, therefore, is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
-The two exceptions to this practice are that the four-person low-income limit may not exceed the U.S. median family income (\$90,000 for FY 2022) except when justified by high housing costs; and once adjusted, HUD limits the four-person low-income limit decrease to five percent or, if increasing, caps the increase at the greater of five percent or twice the national change in median income.
-Use of very low-income limits as a starting point for calculating other income limits tied to Section (3)(b)(2) of the U.S. Housing Act of 1937 has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+To address this, HUD generally sets the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+There are two exceptions to this practice: first, the four-person low-income limit may not exceed the U.S. median family income (\$90,300 for FY 2023), except when justified by high housing costs; and, second, once adjusted, HUD limits the four-person low-income limit decrease to five percent or, if increasing, caps the increase at the greater of five percent or twice the national change in median income.
+Use of very low-income limits as a starting point for calculating other income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.